TzuriLabs/awesome-cyber-security/README.md

 - [Hack The Box Podcast](https://open.spotify.com/show/7gZfFFV5YYR8rfk0edMrzC) - The official Hack The Box podcast that discusses ethical hacking, cybersecurity challenges, and interviews with security professionals.
 - [Langley Files](https://open.spotify.com/show/72dVchCyKQD5p8UYv4hwA9) - A podcast by the CIA offering a behind-the-scenes look at intelligence, cybersecurity, and national security issues.
 ## Tools

+> A list of tools used in cyber security which includes web app pentesting, network pentesting, software security and network security

 ### Web Application Pentesting